Alerovere/WALIS_Help/docs/dating.md

 **Are Lat/Long estimated?** - Select 'Yes' if Lat and Long were not provided in the original study, but estimated a posteriori through maps or other means. </br>
 **Original elevation datum used** - Select the sea level datum to which the elevations are referred.
 New sea level datums can be added from the [Sea Level Datum](Sea Level Datum.md) table.</br>
 **Elevation measurement method** - Method employed to measure elevations.
 New techniques can be added from the [Elevation Measurement](Elevation measurement.md) table.</br>
-**Reported elevation (m)** - Elevation of the sample as reported in the original publication.</br>
+**Reported elevation (m)** - Elevation of the sample as reported in the original publication.
+Default is N/A.</br>
-**Reported elevation uncertainty (m)** - Elevation uncertainty of the sample as reported in the original publication.</br>
+**Reported elevation uncertainty (m)** - Elevation uncertainty of the sample as reported in the original publication.
+Default is N/A.</br>
 **Elevation above MSL (m)** - Elevation of the sample in meters above mean sea level.
-If not provided in the original publication, calculate it from the reported elevation and the datum used, indicating how the elevation above MSL has been derived.</br>
+If not provided in the original publication, calculate it from the reported elevation and the datum used, indicating how the elevation above MSL has been derived.
+Default is N/A.</br>
-**Elevation uncertainty used (m)** - Final elevation uncertainty used, including measurement and datum uncertainty.</br>
+**Elevation uncertainty used (m)** - Final elevation uncertainty used, including measurement and datum uncertainty.
+Default is N/A.</br>
 **Elevation comments** - Insert here how MSL elevations have been derived from the original datum, including uncertainties.</br>